 “The headline benefit of the migration, which only happened after extensive testing, was a cost saving of 25% versus the prior MPLS-dependent setup, while achieving a tenfold increase in bandwidth,” says Zimmerli.

 “More than that, though, the SD-WAN have given Gategroup the flexibility it needs to flex and pivot and grow globally, and particularly when it comes to launching at short notice in new locations with its current multicloud setup.”

 SD-WAN and IaaS integration

-While supplier-agnostic flexibility lies at the heart of the SD-WAN proposition as it relates to multicloud environments, the other thing that’s happening, as touched on already, is the deep integration of some SD-WAN offers with certain IaaS platforms, even if the approach is versatile enough to incorporate other IaaS propositions.
+While supplier-agnostic flexibility lies at the heart of the SD-WAN proposition as it relates to multicloud environments, the other thing that’s happening is the deep integration of some SD-WAN offerings with certain IaaS platforms, even if the approach is versatile enough to incorporate other IaaS propositions.